SmartMobilityAlgorithms/GettingStarted/README.md

 ### 1. Algorithms Notebooks

-Here we introduce the algorithms and how to implement them on a real world `.osm` data and providing the pseudocode and what to consider and should be aware of when implementing these algorithms, these notebooks are complementary for the materials in the lectures.
+Here we introduce the algorithms and how to implement them on a real world `.osm` data and providing the pseudocode and what to consider and should be aware of when implementing these algorithms.
+These notebooks are complementary for the materials in the lectures.

 ### 2. Toy Problems Notebooks

-These are more or less like the algorithms notebooks but with more focus on solving real world problems, like solving travelling sales man or finding how to optimally pave a muddy city using minimum spanning tree.
+These are more or less like the algorithm notebooks but with more focus on solving toy problems such as travelling salesman problem (TSP) or finding how to optimally pave a muddy city using minimum spanning tree (MST).

 ### 3. Case Studies Notebooks

-These are actual problems found in the literature and potential course projects, we usually need to exert some efforts to get the data and think about how to solve the problem.
+These are real world problems found in the literature and potential course projects.
+We usually need to exert some efforts to get the data and think about how to solve the problem.

 ---